the-qa-company/qEndpoint/README.md

 ### Installation

-- Clone the QEndpoint from this link: `git clone https://github.com/the-qa-company/qEndpoint.git`
+- Clone the qEndpoint from this link: `git clone https://github.com/the-qa-company/qEndpoint.git`
 - move to the back-end directory `cd hdt-qs-backend`
 - Compile the project using this command: `mvn clean install -DskipTests`